Last Updated on 21/10/2023 by secretmoona

-Portugal has become a cool and trendy destination in recent years.
-The country has it all: mild climate, charming architecture, mouth-watering food, laid-back atmosphere and the ocean as a backdrop.
-When I started planning my trip I considered whether I should prepare for a long or short stay.
-However, I decided that one week in Portugal was plenty.
+Portugal has gained popularity as a cool and trendy destination in recent years.
+The country has a lot to offer, including a mild climate, charming architecture, mouth-watering food, a laid-back atmosphere, and an oceanic view.
+When I started planning my trip, I had to decide whether to stay for a long or short duration.
+However, I concluded that spending one week in Portugal would be sufficient.

 Getting around Lisbon

 Lisbon is the capital city of Portugal and the largest city.
 To explore the city’s attractions, you will need to use public transport, although most of them are also accessible on foot.
 Be sure to bring comfortable walking shoes, as high heels are not recommended due to the slippery tiles.